software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 ---

-# Agile software development
+# Agile principles in software development

-> _"able to move quickly and easily"_
+> _"able to move quickly and easily."_
 >
 > ⎯ Dictionary definition for the word _"agile"_

-- The word _agile_ is often used in many industries to describe the way of working in organizations
+- The word _"agile"_ is often used in many industries to describe the way of working in organizations
 - The word is commonly used in a positive manner, for example, "we are an _agile_ organization", or "we work in a _agile_ manner"
 - In _agile software development_, the development process follows values and principles that have been found to lead to successful software development projects
 - These values and principles have been constituted and written down as the _Manifesto for Agile Software Development_ by famous software development pioneers